 How to get tested

 SHiP online STI test kits are a convenient way of taking an HIV test.
 When you use this service we will ask you some questions online and then post an appropriate test kit and instructions to you at home.
 Testing for HIV and syphilis requires you to collect your own blood in a small tube after pricking your finger with a sterile lancet (provided).
 Please look at these blood sampling instructions – if you do not feel confident about doing it yourself, you may prefer to test in clinic.

 You can come and see us at a SHiP clinics in and around Plymouth – either by booking an appointment or using the walk-in sessions.

 The Eddystone Trust offer free and confidential, rapid HIV testing with results in 20 minutes.
 This is available at weekly drop-in sessions and can also be arranged at a time and place that may be more convenient to you.
 For more information on this testing option visit their website or call 01752 254406 to speak to a Community Worker.

 Instant HIV Self Test (fingerprick test, instant result)

-This is an HIV-only test that gives an instant result in 15 minutes.
+This HIV-only test gives an instant result in 15 minutes, from a single drop of blood.
 You read the result yourself at home.
 Please note that this does not test for any other STIs.